silvermeru/LRUCache/README.md

 Queue.py - My implementation of a Doubly linked list.
 A doubly linked list was chosen for managing the the Queue becuase it allows for constant time put and get commands.
 A bitwise implementation could have also been used.

 LRUCache.py - My implementation of the LRU cache

+# Goal
+It was my goal with this project to not import any modules provided outside of base python.
+Everything I needed I designed from scratch.
+In the future I would extend unit testing with a unitesting framework to ensure better coverage.
+I used a doubly-linked list as a queue for the high reduction in timing it offers in putting and evicting data blocks into the dictionary.

+# Future Goal
+Implement other queuing systems such as using a counter with an addicitonal dictionary or a single linked list.
+I would like to compare different timings of these different queuing systems to identify which queuing systems optimize which operations the most.